odoo/documentation/accounting/fiscal_localizations/localizations/chile.rst

 Add debt on Invoices
 ********************

 The most common use case for debit notes is to increase the value of an existing invoice, you need to select option 3 in the field Reference code SII:

 .. image:: media/Chile31.png
    :align: center
+   :alt: Debit note for partial refund to crrect amounts, using the SII reference code 3.

 In this case Odoo automatically includes the source invoice in the cross reference section:

 .. image:: media/Chile32.png
    :align: center
+   :alt: Invoice data on crossed reference section for debit notes.

 Cancel Credit Notes
 *******************

 In Chile the debits notes are used to cancel a validated Credit Note, in this case just select the button Add debit note and select the first option in the wizard: *1: Anula Documentos de referencia.*

 .. image:: media/Chile33.png
    :align: center
+   :alt: Creating a debit note to cancel a credit note with the SII code reference 1.

 Vendor Bills
 ------------

 As part of the Chilean localization, you can configure your Incoming email server as the same you have register in the SII in order to: